h2oai/h2o-3/h2o-docs/src/product/flow.rst

 -  **grow_policy**: (XGBoost) Specify the way that new nodes are added to the tree. "depthwise" (default) splits at nodes that are closest to the root; "lossguide" splits at nodes with the highest loss change.

 -  **dmatrix_type**: (XGBoost) Specify the type of DMatrix.
 Valid options are "auto", "dense", and "sparse".
 Note that for a DMatrix type of "sparase", NAs and 0 are treated equally.

+-  **base_model**: (Stacked Ensembles) Specify a list of models (or model IDs) that can be stacked together.
+Models must have been cross-validated (i.e. ``nfolds``>1 or ``fold_column`` was specified), they all must use the same cross-validation folds, and ``keep_cross_validation_predictions`` must have been set to True.
+One way to guarantee identical folds across base models is to set ``fold_assignment = "Modulo"`` in all the base models.
+It is also possible to get identical folds by setting ``fold_assignment = "Random"`` when the same seed is used in all base models.

+-  **metalearner_fold_assignment**: (Stacked Ensembles) Cross-validation fold assignment scheme for metalearner cross-validation.
+Defaults to AUTO (which is currently set to Random).
+The 'Stratified' option will stratify the folds based on the response variable, for classification problems.

+- **metalearner_fold_column**: (Stacked Ensembles) Column with cross-validation fold index assignment per observation for cross-validation of the metalearner.

+-  **keep_levelone_frame**: (Stacked Ensembles) Keep the level one data frame that's constructed for the metalearning step.
+This option is disabled by default.

 **Expert Options**